stefanofa/awesome/TOPICS.md

 ## ai-developer-tools

 *   [Kilo-Org/kilocode](https://github.com/Kilo-Org/kilocode) - Open Source AI coding assistant for planning, building, and fixing code.
 We frequently merge features from open-source projects while building our own vision.
 Follow us: kilocode.ai/social

-## gemini

-*   [Kilo-Org/kilocode](https://github.com/Kilo-Org/kilocode) - Open Source AI coding assistant for planning, building, and fixing code.
-We frequently merge features from open-source projects while building our own vision.
-Follow us: kilocode.ai/social

-*   [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
-From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents

-*   [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Open-source CLI that can be used in TUI mode as a coding agent or Headless mode to run background agents

-*   [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with one command. 一键打包网页生成轻量桌面应用

-*   [Aider-AI/aider](https://github.com/Aider-AI/aider) - aider is AI pair programming in your terminal

-*   [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤯 LobeHub - an open-source, modern design AI Agent Workspace.
-Supports multiple AI providers, Knowledge Base (file upload / RAG ), one click install MCP Marketplace and Artifacts / Thinking.
-One-click FREE deployment of your private AI Agent application.

-*   [langchain-ai/langchain](https://github.com/langchain-ai/langchain) - 🦜🔗 The platform for reliable agents.

 ## sonnet